brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 | `crossplane-runtime` | [Create core reference](https://github.com/crossplane/crossplane-runtime/blob/5092c39e4b0099816912dc7d07b2a670a0dba9dc/pkg/reconciler/managed/reconciler.go#L1349-L1471) |
 | `provider-template` | [Code reference](https://github.com/crossplane/provider-template/blob/main/internal/controller/mytype/mytype.go#L220-L230) |

-### Update refreshes status, but cannot change spec or annotations
+### Update refreshes status, but cannot update annotations

 `Update` is called after `Observe` returns `ResourceExists: true` and `ResourceUpToDate: false`.
 It changes the external resource to match `spec.forProvider`.
 Unlike `Create`, the reconciler persists status changes made by `Update`, so it can refresh `cr.Status.AtProvider` and conditions.
 Do not mutate annotations this hook, because they are not persisted.
 A subsequent `Observe` should confirm that the resource is now up to date.